relientm96/capstone2020/docs/markdown/humanpose.md

 #### OpenPose

-* We used [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), an open source Real Time multi Human Pose Detection software.
+* We used [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), an open source real time multi Human Pose Detection software.
 * Developed and maintained by a group of computer science researchers from Carnegie Mellon University.
 * Written in C++ and Caffe.